Rajya Rani Superfast Express

+The Rajya Rani Express is a superfast express train operated by the East Central Railway zone of Indian Railways.
+It runs between Lalitgram railway station and Patna on five days of the week, and between Shaarsa and Patna on the remaining two days.

-It operates as train number 12567 from Saharsa Junction to Patna Junction and as train number 12568 in the reverse direction, serving the state of Bihar.
-It is considered as Rajdhani Express or Shatabdi Express with general and AC coaches because its the fastest tain in this whole route and for best punctuality and cleanliness in train.
+It operates as train number 15509 from Lalitgram to Patna Junction and as train number 15510 from Patna Junction to Lalitgram Junction.
+Between Saharsa and Patna, it operates as train number 15503, and in the reverse direction, from Patna to Saharsa, as train number 15504.

 Coaches

 The 12567 / 68 Saharsa Junction–Patna Junction Rajya Rani Express has 3 AC Chair Car, 18 General coach 2 EOG.
 New LHB rakes allotted.

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.